How much does the ESMEC Blended Virtual Program cost?

 No. Each student must submit an application during open enrollment.
-Your county of residence will determine what students are able to participate in the BVP.
+Your county of residence will determine which students are eligible to participate in the BVP.
 Although this program is available for all students on the eastern shore, entrance requirements may vary by county.
 Please contact your county's BVP representative for more information.

 I'M NOT SURE IF I WANT TO PARTICIPATE IN THE BVP, CAN I ENROLL AT ANY TIME?

-No. Due to staffing requirements, applications submitted after the June 17th deadline may not be able to participate in the BVP.
-Students can be added to a waiting list and if a space opens up, students will be contacted based on the order of their application submission.
+No. Due to staffing requirements, applications submitted after the June 5th deadline may not be able to participate in the BVP.
+Students can be added to a wait list and if a space opens up, students will be contacted based on the order of their application submission.

 Can homeschool or private school students enroll in the bvp?

 No. Students must be enrolled in a public school within one of the ESMEC districts.
-Current homeschool or private school students must enroll in your local school system and let them know you are interested in the BVP program.
+Current homeschool or private school students are encouraged to apply, however they must enroll in the local school system and let them know you are interested in the BVP program.

 Can I return back to in-person learning at any time?

 No. Staffing and running the BVP requires a lot of resources.
 We ask that students commit to at least one year of virtual learning.
+The BVP schedule and curriculum may not align with the students in-person school.
 If a student has an extenuating circumstance, approval to return will be reviewed on a case-by-case basis.